-Most of the additions in 2013, 2012 and 2011 relate to the triple play network, as the Group has continued to invest in expanding to new areas but also has continued the upgrade of the existing network.
-Other additions relate to continued investment in the 3G network coverage and the expansion of the TV production facilities (including the new channels launched in 2012: Digi 24, Digi World, Digi Life and Digi Animal World).
+Most of the additions in 2014 and 2013 relate to the triple play network, as the Group has continued to invest in expanding to new areas but also has continued the upgrade of the existing network.
+Other additions relate to continued investment in the 3G network coverage, network assets of newly acquired CFO Integrator (Cluj City - underground network mainly) and Diginet (Botosani County - equipment and network) and equipment investments mainly in the Company's TV production facilities.